BurlingtonCodeAcademy/webdev-prework/03_strings.md

 SyntaxError: "" string literal contains an unescaped line break
 ```

 So then how can you create a string that spans more than one line?
-The answer is to use what are known as a **new-line character** to indicate that you want the current line to end, and the rest of the **String** to begin on the next line.
+The answer is to use what is known as a **new-line character** to indicate that you want the current line to end, and the rest of the **String** to begin on the next line.
 Let's see an example below.

 ```js
 "All the world is a stage,\n" + "And all the men and women merely players;"